talesmp/operaton-web-apps/README.md

 ## Contributing

-Please refer to the [Coding Conventions.md](docs/Coding%20Conventions.md) file for detailed information.
+Please refer to the [Contributing.md](docs/Contributing.md) file for detailed information.
+As well have a look at [Coding Conventions.md](docs/Coding%20Conventions.md).

 ## License